MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 For the purpose of this section we will stay with only one rule.

 ## Step Three: Running the first match
 Now you are ready to run the matching that you have defined in Steps One and Two.
-This can be done with **Run** as shown below in blue.
-Next to it you will find  **Save** (shown in green).
-You should use it if you don't want to run the match at this point but still want to save its definitions.
-Lastly, next to these buttons there is **Discard** that enables you to delete the definitions of your match (shown in red).
+This can be done by clicking **Save** and then **Run** as shown below.
+Next to these buttons there is a **Discard** button that enables you to delete the definitions of your match (shown in red).

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-commands.png "Edit rule add new criteria")